Azure/azure-sdk-for-js/sdk/servicebus/perf-tests/service-bus/README.md

 ### Guide

-1. Build the service-bus package `rush build -t service-bus`.
+1. Build the service-bus perf test project `rush build -t perf-service-bus`.
-2. Navigate to `service-bus` folder `cd sdk\servicebus\service-bus\`.
+2. Navigate to `cd sdk\servicebus\perf-tests\service-bus`.
-3. Create a service-bus namespace and populate the .env file at `servicebus\service-bus` folder with `SERVICEBUS_CONNECTION_STRING` variables.
+3. Create a service-bus namespace and populate the .env file with `SERVICEBUS_CONNECTION_STRING` variable.
 4. Run the tests as follows

    - batch send